Audio Version [click the globe to change language]

 In other words, if we were all using the same WordPress theme and the same hosting environment, then we would be able to test which are the best plugins to speed up a WordPress blog and come up with a definite list.

-But because everybody has a different setup, then the next best thing we can do is take the best performing plugins and try them on our own websites, and hope that they work and give us an improvement.
+But because everybody has a different setup, then the next best thing we can do is take the best performing plugins and try them on our own websites, and hope that they work and give us a speed improvement.

 That’s not to say that there aren’t other great plugins out there.
 With the thousands of plugins available you can turn this into your life’s quest, or you can take the list of tried and tested plugins and work from there.